 3. Most families could benefit from some time “unplugged.”

 Now, I’m not suggesting that you get yourself caught in a blizzard.
 But it’s wonderful to spend time with people we love, without the distractions of television or laptops.

 4. Life’s greatest gift is to be unconditionally loved.

 I truly believe this.
 And it was reinforced for me this weekend.
 To be surrounded by people who love you, as you are, who are there when you need them most and love you even at your worst, is the best.

 Surviving a blizzard is a lot like surviving your dream journey.
-There will be times that you need to “white-knuckle” through a problem, ask for help, recognize what is important, accept the good that appears (however it appears), take the time to rest and to reflect on your dream journey.
+There will be times that you need to “white-knuckle” through a problem, ask for help, recognize what is important, accept the good that appears (however it appears), and take the time to rest and reflect on your dream journey.

 Lisa Powell Graham

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project or watch her TEDx speech on YouTube.